dikalo/lienzo-charts/README.md

 Lienzo Charts
 ======

-Lienzo Charts is a chart package built on top ob the Lienzo Structured Graphics GWT Toolkit
+Lienzo Charts is a chart package built on top of the Lienzo Structured Graphics GWT Toolkit

 https://github.com/ahome-it/lienzo-core